Golf Course Policy and Procedures

 When lightning is present, the golfer will be play at their own risk; Monroe County Parks is not liable for any injuries due to inclement weather.

 Rain checks are only valid for green fees and cart fees.
 Rain checks have no cash value.
 You must provide proof of payment in order to receive a rain check.
-Rain checks will expire 1 year from the issue date.
+Rain checks will expire 1 year from the Issue date.
 Rain checks are non-transferable and non-replaceable.
+Rain checks may only be used at the course issued.
+Rain checks are one time use only.

 Frost Delay Policy